+Rita Ludwig & Jeff Peterson

+uoregon.psy@gmail.com

-Rita Ludwig Jeff Peterson uoregon.psy@gmail.com uoregon.psy@gmail.com Office hours: Mondays 2-4PM, 229 LISB Office hours: Thursdays 2-4PM, 232 LISB Please use your @uoregon.edu email address when writing to us.
-We will do our best to respond to messages within 48 hours .
-Textbook: Gazzaniga, M., Heatherton, T., & Ho New York: W. W. Norton & Compar alpern, D. (2011).
-Psychological Science , 4† ny, Inc. + Edition.
-Course Cont ent & Policies Canvas: All course content [syllabus, slides, articles, links, etc.] will be posted on the course Canvas site [ to log in : canvas.uoregon.edu ].
+Office hours by appointment: Psy202.youcanbook.me LISB 229 (Rita) | LISB 232 (Jeff)

+Please use your @uoregon.edu email address when writing to us.

+We will do our best to respond to messages within 48 hours.

+Textbook: Gazzaniga, M., Heatherton, T., & H &amp;peha l@git@@\$50ience , 5th Edition .
+New York: W. W. Norton & Company, Inc.

+Course Content & Policies

+Canvas: All course content [syllabus, slides, articles, links, etc.] will be posted on the course Canvas site [to log in: canvas.uoregon.edu].
 If you have a question about the course, please check Canvas for the answer first.

-Lectures & Lectures Attendance: This course goes by quickly, and to do well you will need to attend every lecture.
+Lectures & Lectures

+Attendance: This course goes by quickly, and to do well you will need to attend every lecture.
 We have designed the lectures to 1] not be regurgitations of the assigned readings, and 2] to be interactive.
 Missing lectures will impact both the content and quality of what you learn.
 That being said, we will not be taking attendance, but a good portion of your grade will come from participation in in-class activities [see the section on grading for more details].

+Attendance

-Attendance 'Attendance' means more than showing up for class.
-As we will learn this term, mo owing up for class.
-As we will learn this ter °m, multitaskino is, internet, or otherwise distract the peers who are fully engaged.
-Add hows that students who use class time to t mselves perform more poorly in the class litionally, using an electronic device for mo one sitting nearby, impacting their learning than do their ore than just as well For this reason our classroo m has a low-tech policy: cell phones should dhe well.
+'Attendance' means more than showing up for class.
+As we will learn this term, multitasking is, unfortunately, a myth.
+Research shows that students who use class time to text, browse the internet, or otherwise distract themselves perform more poorly in the class than do their peers who are fully engaged.
+Additionally, using an electronic device for more than just taking notes can also distract anyone sitting nearby, impacting their learning environment as well.
 For this reason our classroom has a low-tech policy: cell phones should be turned off or silenced before class, and tablets or laptops may only be used to take notes.

 Please help us support a respectful, communal learning environment by not using lecture time for social media or other distractions.
 We reserve the right to ask anyone who is not honoring a healthy learning environment to leave the classroom.